GET IN TOUCH

 Garnishment Limits and Exemptions

-Garnishment laws establish how much of a person’s disposable income can be withheld.
-Georgia follows federal laws while applying its own rules through state law.
-Understanding the limits ensures that excessive wages are not taken and illustrates which benefits are protected.
+Garnishment laws establish how much of a person's disposable income can be withheld.
+Understanding the applicable limits depends on the type of debt and the enforcing agency.

-• Exempt income: Supplemental Security Income, veterans' benefits, and Social Security disability insurance are protected benefits under federal law.
-These cannot be seized to pay most creditors.
+Certain income is protected regardless of the type of garnishment.
+Supplemental Security Income, veterans' benefits, and Social Security disability insurance are protected under federal law and cannot be seized to pay most creditors.
+Workers' compensation, unemployment benefits, and certain state pensions are also protected under state law.

 Special Protections for Income Types